Trump says he will send troops to Portland, Oregon, in latest deployment to US cities

 “We’re going to get out there and we’re going to do a pretty big number on those people in Portland,” he said, describing them as “professional agitators and anarchists.”

 Megerian reported from Washington.
-Associated Press writer Konstantin Toropin in Washington contributed to this report.
+Associated Press writers Konstantin Toropin in Washington, Adrian Sainz in Memphis, Tennessee, and Steve Karnowski in Minneapolis contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.